DataIntellectTech/kdb-pcap-decoder/README.md

 #### Packet Header
 16 bytes
 Contains the timestamp and the length of the packet data.
-The length field is used by the kdb+ code to iterate through each of the packets and grab the same fields each time
+The length field is used by the kdb+ code to iterate through each of the packets and grab the same fields each time.

 More information on the global and packet headers can be found here: https://wiki.wireshark.org/Development/LibpcapFileFormat